Can a goodwill letter get late payments removed from your credit report?

 What do you do if you never made a late payment?

-If you notice a late payment on your credit report and believe you have made all your payments on time, you’ll want to take a different course of action.
+If you notice a late payment on your credit report and believe you have made all your payments on time, you’ll want to take a different action.
 In this case, you can contact the creditor to address the inaccuracy or dispute the misreported payment directly with the three credit bureaus: TransUnion, Experian and Equifax.

 Next steps